 The Royal Institute of British Architects was granted its Royal Charter in 1837 by the Privy Council under King William IV.
 Supplemental Charters were granted in 1887, 1909 and 1925.
 These were subsequently revoked and replaced by a single Supplemental Charter in 1971.
 Following a governance review the Supplemental Charter was amended in 2020.

 The purpose of the Royal Institute was set out in the original 19th century Charter, after revision in the 1971 Supplemental Charter, remains true to this day:

 '… the general advancement of Civil Architecture, and for promoting and facilitating the acquirement of the knowledge of the various arts and sciences connected therewith…'

 The Byelaws provide the RIBA's operational framework and are updated more frequently to keep up with the times.
 The current Byelaws were introduced in 2020.

 Being a Royal Charter body, any revisions to the RIBA's Charter and Byelaws require the approval of the Privy Council.

-The Royal Charter and Byelaws are supported by Regulations and Appendices to the Regulations which provide greater detail on governance matters, collectively these documents are referred to as the RIBA's constitutional documents.
+The Royal Charter and Byelaws are supported by Regulations which provide greater detail on governance matters.
+These documents are referred to as the RIBA's constitutional documents.